markymawk/BrawlCratePlugins/README.md

 ## 1.3 Copy MenuRule colors
 **Usage:** Right-click a MenMainIcon CLR animation inside a MenuRule arc within menumain or selcharacter2

-Copy the selected CLR0 to its matching counterparts (those that end in the same digit).
+Copy the selected CLR0 to its matching counterparts (all CLR0s inside MenuRule that end in the same digit).
 Recommended to be run once each for 0 through 5.

 ## 1.4 Export MenuRule ARC
 **Usage:** Right-click the MenuRule_en ARC within a menumain or selcharacter2 pac